jcgonzalezb/holberton-system_engineering-devops/0x05-processes_and_signals/README.md

 4. Bash script that displays To infinity and beyond indefinitely.
 5. Bash script that stops 4-to_infinity_and_beyond process.
 Must use kill.
 6. Bash script that stops 4-to_infinity_and_beyond process.
 Cannot use kill or killall.
 7. Bash script that displays "To infinity and beyond" indefinitely.
 With a sleep 2 in between each iteration.
 I am invincible!!! when receiving a SIGTERM signal.
+Make a copy of your 6-stop_me_if_you_can script, name it 67-stop_me_if_you_can, that kills the 7-highlander process instead of the 4-to_infinity_and_beyond one.
 8. Bash script that kills the process 7-highlander.